Team

 Research network

-• [aimodels] - Internal mailing list of the ERC project AIMODELS.
+- [aimodels] - Internal mailing list of the ERC project AIMODELS.

-• [critical-ai] - International mailing list of the Critica AI Studies Seminar (see below).
+- [critical-ai] - International mailing list of the Critica AI Studies Seminar (see below).

-• [allmodels] - International mailing list of Critical AI Studies.
+- [allmodels] - International mailing list of Critical AI Studies.

-• [po-epi] - International mailing list of the Political Epistemology research network.
+- [po-epi] - International mailing list of the Political Epistemology research network.

-Critical AI Studies Seminar
+Critical AI Studies seminars

 Students, professors and researchers are welcome to the Critical AI Studies Seminar (bi-weekly schedule).
 Each session features presentations of ongoing research, as well as readings and discussions of critical texts.
 Each seminar lasts approximately 2 hours and is conducted in a hybrid format: in person in Venice and online.
 To join the group, please send an e-mail to aimodels@unive.it.

-Topics.
-The seminar series offers a critical exploration of AI, focusing on its historical development and deep connections to the practices of formalizing and measuring labor, language, knowledge, and social relationships.
+Topics: the seminar series offers a critical exploration of AI, focusing on its historical development and deep connections to the practices of formalizing and measuring labor, language, knowledge, and social relationships.
 It focuses on how modelling practices shape the relationship between knowledge and power.
 It gives attention, for instance, to discrimination based on gender, race, and class alongside the evolution of information technologies.
 Guided by historical epistemology, it engages with the perspective of various disciplines such as political philosophy, philosophy of mind, philosophy of medicine, linguistics, semiotics, and the sociology of labor.
 Special attention is given to the material tools and practices that have enabled AI as a form of automated ‘rationality.’
 The goal is to see AI as an epistemic object that bridges the technical development and natural, social, and human sciences, to analyse AI not just as a technology but as part of a long and complex cultural and political history.